House panel broadens probe into climate disinformation by Big Oil

 The move by the powerful Oversight Committee comes as Senate Democrats struggle to pass sweeping climate and social spending legislation.
 President Biden acknowledged Wednesday that further cuts to his Build Back Better proposal may be necessary, and climate-fueled extreme weather events are intensifying around the country.

-Members of the oversight panel previously grilled the chief executives of the four oil and gas companies, as well as two trade associations they fund, at a historic six-hour hearing in October.
+Oversight panel members previously grilled the CEOs of the four oil and gas companies, as well as two trade associations they fund, at a historic six-hour hearing in October.
 The proceedings grew heated at times as Democrats argued that the oil industry has deceived the public for decades about the perils of burning fossil fuels, which releases large quantities of carbon dioxide and other greenhouse gases that are dangerously warming Earth.

 The latest letters from the Oversight Committee, sent Thursday evening, call on directors at four of America’s largest oil and gas companies to testify about whether their firms’ commitments to cut emissions are consistent with the Paris climate accord adopted in 2015.

-“The hearing is part of the Committee’s ongoing investigation into the role of the fossil fuel industry in preventing meaningful action on global warming, including through misrepresenting the scale of industry efforts to address the crisis,” the letters read.
+“The hearing is part of the Committee’s ongoing investigation into the role of the fossil fuel industry in preventing meaningful action on global warming, including through misrepresenting the scale of industry efforts to address the crisis,” the letters said.

-“As worsening natural disasters linked to global warming devastate communities in the United States and globally, one of Congress’s top legislative priorities is combating the increasingly urgent crisis of a changing climate,” they add.
+“As worsening natural disasters linked to global warming devastate communities in the United States and globally, one of Congress’s top legislative priorities is combating the increasingly urgent crisis of a changing climate,” they added.
 “To do this, Congress must address pollution caused by the fossil fuel industry and curb business practices that lead to delay and disinformation on these issues.”

 Rep. Carolyn B. Maloney (D-N.Y.), who chairs the Oversight Committee and is spearheading the investigation, told The Washington Post that “boards of directors at fossil fuel companies have a critical role to play in holding management accountable for meaningful emissions reductions that will help the world achieve net-zero emissions by 2050, which is the goal of the Paris accord.”

 Maloney added that she is prepared to subpoena the directors if they refuse to testify at the hearing, which is scheduled for Feb.
-8, after ExxonMobil and Chevron have both reported their fourth-quarter earnings.
+8, after ExxonMobil and Chevron have reported their fourth-quarter earnings.
 The panel has already wielded its subpoena power to demand thousands of pages of documents regarding the fossil fuel companies’ internal communications about climate change.

 ExxonMobil spokesman Casey Norton said the oil giant has been cooperating with the committee.